CLASSIFICATION NO. 735

 The Survey and CADD Supervisor is a registered Professional Land Surveyor responsible for supervising and overseeing an engineering section of land surveyors and engineering technicians with survey and CADD duties that support road design and maintenance functions, including: capital projects, development review, road statute administration, traffic engineering, road maintenance, transportation planning and other County departments with transportation infrastructure related projects.
 This classification provides overall direction for the section in planning, scheduling, budgeting, project definition, project management, and policy development.
 This position functions as a senior level Professional Land Surveyor (PLS) reference and provides professional expertise relating to transportation infrastructure and various aspects of surveying.

-The Survey and CADD Supervisor is the highest level Professional Surveyor in the engineering division and is primarily concerned with areas within the engineering discipline related to survey data which differs from the Civil Engineering Supervisor which is the highest level registered Professional Engineer and generally operates in the areas of civil engineering design and construction management.
-It differs from the Transportation Engineering Manager which manages all aspects and functions of the department's Engineering function; from the County Surveyor which has primary responsibility for all operations within the County Surveyor's Office and which performs duties defined by Oregon Revised Statutes; and from the Land Surveyor Manager which works in the County Surveyor's Office and focuses on issues related to private land surveys, including plat review, recording property surveys, and public land corner maintenance, not road related survey issues.
+The Survey and CADD Supervisor is the highest level registered Professional Land Surveyor in the engineering division and is primarily concerned with areas within the engineering discipline related to survey data, which differs from the Civil Engineering Supervisor, which is the highest level registered Professional Engineer, and generally operates in the areas of civil engineering design and construction management.
+It differs from the Transportation Engineering Manager which manages all aspects and functions of the department’s Engineering function; from the County Surveyor which has primary responsibility for all operations within the County Surveyor’s Office, including private land surveys, plat review, recording property surveys and public land corner maintenance, and which performs duties defined by Oregon Revised Statutes.

 Duties may include but are not limited to the following:

-- Allocates staff resources, establishes schedules, prioritizes work and supervises staff for successful, timely completion of projects; evaluates operations and activities of assigned responsibilities; recommends improvements and modifications; plans and coordinates the activities of the engineering survey group within DTD; develops work plans, assigns work, allocates resources and develops schedules to accomplish section goals; monitors and evaluates effectiveness in meeting established objectives of section, projects, and plans; develops and implements procedural improvements and recommends policy changes to higher level management; coordinates the activities of section and projects with other departments and County work and within community and government agencies; serves as liaison to private contractors and industry.
+1. Plans and coordinates the activities of the engineering survey group within DTD; allocates resources, establishes schedules, prioritizes work and supervises staff for successful, timely completion of projects and accomplishment of section goals; evaluates operations and activities of assigned responsibilities; recommends improvements and modifications; ; develops work plans, assigns work, ; monitors and evaluates effectiveness in meeting established objectives of section, projects and plans; develops and implements policy and procedural improvements and recommends policy changes to higher level management; recommends and assists in the implementation of goals and objectives; coordinates the activities of section and projects with other departments and County work and within community and government agencies; serves as liaison to private contractors and industry.

-- Hires and supervises professional staff and engineering technicians providing survey and CADD functions; prepares performance evaluations; recommends and administers progressive discipline and/or termination; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments.
+2. Hires and supervises professional staff and engineering technicians providing survey and CADD functions; prepares performance evaluations; works with employees to correct deficiencies; recommends and administers progressive discipline and/or termination; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments.

-- Participates in management of the engineering section; provides input on goals and policies.
-Participates in operational decisions; conducts project and staff meetings; fosters positive working relationships; adheres to County personnel management policies and goals; participates in preparing divisional budget; monitors and controls expenditures; tracks equipment condition and maintenance and makes recommendations for new equipment purchases for survey and CADD staff; recommends, assigns and coordinates professional services contract as needed to augment staff resources in regards to survey and CADD; participates as a member of the division management team in policy and program decisions with other members of the management team; provides direction to staff on complex technical or procedural issues; makes or reviews decisions on difficult problems; reviews work.
+3. Participates in management of the engineering section; provides input on goals and policies; participates in operational decisions; conducts project and staff meetings; fosters positive working relationships; adheres to County personnel management policies and goals;; participates as a member of the division management team in policy and program decisions with other members of the management team; provides direction to staff on complex technical or procedural issues; makes or reviews decisions on difficult problems; reviews work.

-- Supervises survey technicians, administrative and professional staff in all assigned work areas, including: field survey for right of way acquisition and location, construction, road vacation, and road legalization; boundary location; monument location and preservation; survey records and data computation; records research; writing and reviewing legal descriptions, deeds and Board Order preparation and verification.
-Ensures appropriate and current methods used for technique, analysis, and preservation and accuracy of recorded information; oversees projects, assigns professional staff and provide methods and approach to survey; checks and corrects staff-produced and consultant submitted maps, drawings, documents and forms.
+5. Provides survey and CADD services and supervises survey technicians, administrative and professional staff in all assigned work areas, including: capital projects, development review, field survey for right of way acquisition and location, utility and development inspections, transportation planning, construction, road maintenance and vacation, and road statute administration and legalization; boundary location; monument location and preservation; survey records and data computation; records research; writing and reviewing legal descriptions, deeds and Board Order preparation and verification.
+Ensures appropriate and current methods used for technique, analysis, and preservation and accuracy of recorded information; oversees projects, assigns professional staff and provide methods and approach to survey; checks and corrects staff-produced and consultant submitted maps, drawings, documents and forms; reviews assigned projects for compliance with state laws and local regulations; assists in the interpretation of state laws for survey projects; records surveys with the County Clerk’s Office.

-- Functions as senior level Professional Land Surveyor (PLS) reference and provides professional expertise relating to transportation infrastructure and various aspects of surveying for DTD staff and management, other County departments and government agencies, consultants, survey professionals, attorneys and the public; provide PLS seal and signature for staff produced documents as required; maintains professional proficiency in accordance with accepted professional or technical standards.
+7. Functions as senior level Professional Land Surveyor (PLS) reference and provides professional expertise relating to transportation infrastructure and various aspects of surveying for DTD staff and management, other County departments and government agencies, consultants, survey professionals, attorneys and the public; provide PLS seal and signature for staff produced documents as required; prepares various reports on operations and activities; maintains professional proficiency in accordance with accepted professional or technical standards; may act as Deputy County Surveyor as prescribed by ORS.

 REQUIRED KNOWLEDGE AND SKILLS